melsil11/Find-the-Puppy/README.md

 HTML-  divs, classes, Id’s, button
 CSS- google fonts, soft rounds edges, soft color scheme JavaScript- define player, computer, puppy match, choices array, math function for random, if else statements, event listeners for click

+Schedule of how I am going to plan my week

+Start my planning out my html, deciding which divs and containers to use Next start css, the hard part, figure out how to get the ccontainers and divs placed.
+Next work on figuring out the JavaScript functions.